Radhekrishnaa/Personal-Guide-for-Internships-Placement/README.md

 I am very much interested in the position of Software Engineer at COMPANYNAME.
 Job Link: https://something/something
 Job ID: 84xxx(just a random example).\
+Would you be willing to refer me for the corresponding role?
+[Name and Email-Id]
+[Resume Attached]